WVURAIL/dspira/labs/01/README.md

 ![Audio sink](img/13.png)

+Save the flowgraph, e.g., as ``ex01_2.grc``.
 If you run the flowgraph now you will get a slider for changing the “Signal Source” frequency from ``-2000 to +2000 Hz``, you will hear the coresponding sound, and you can choose to display the “Frequency” or the “Time Domain” graph.

 ![GUI out ex01_2](img/14.png)